strund3r/Attack-Shell/README.md

 # **Ani Shell**
 ##### 	*by lionaneesh*

 ###### *Note: This software was intended to be used for Demonstration and Learning Purposes only.
-The author is not responsible for any damage it may cause and user holds full responsibility of his/her actions.*
+The author is not responsible for any damage it may cause and user holds full responsibility of his/her actions.
+ALL CREDIT GOES TO @lionaneesh*

 ### **Introduction**